 It is not desirable for the aimpoint to be too close to the edge of an ACIS chip or node boundary.
-In order to avoid the dithered image of on-axis targets falling off the edge or crossing node boundary, default pointing offsets were applied on ACIS detectors.
+In order to avoid the dithered image of on-axis targets falling off the edge or crossing the node boundary, default pointing offsets were applied on ACIS detectors.
 Since the aimpoint has been drifting, the default offset has been adjusted accordingly during the course of the Chandra operation.
-Table 1 summarizes these default offset implementations on ACIS-I and ACIS-S. They are illustrated in Figures 12 and 13 with green arrows.
-The new default offset to be applied in Dec.
-2013 are recommended by this memo.
+Table 1 summarizes these default offset implementations on ACIS-I and ACIS-S since the Chandra launch.
+They are illustrated in Figures 12 and 13 with green arrows.
+The latest, and current, default offsets were applied in Dec.
+2013.